ChrishonWyllie/Apple-Camera-App/README.md

 "NSPhotoLibraryUsageDescription" with a string of what ever you like

-NSMicrophoneUsageDescription" with a string of whatever you like
+"NSMicrophoneUsageDescription" with a string of whatever you like

 <img src="image4.png" style="height: 300px; width: 100px;" />

 This is the error you will receive.